estsauver/Primedirective/README.md

 Todo
 ----
+* Add more products to homepage
+* Make simple_format description
+* Integrate Products API
+* Add facebook friends's birthdays.
+* Add landing page
-* Add actually ability to send out mail reminder.
+* Add photo grid to display products.
 * Refactor homepage spec, to use the products list that's been created more effecively.